Law School Scholarships Guide

 Some scholarships are awarded to students with diverse backgrounds.
 One example of this is the Legal Opportunity Scholarship Fund offered by the American Bar Association.
 This scholarship is awarded to law students from a racial or ethnically diverse background.

-The NAACP Legal Defense Fund also offers a scholarship for diverse students.
+The USLAW NETWORK Foundation also offers a $5,000 scholarship for up to 10 diverse students.

 Finding Scholarships for Law School